yxd97/xocl-host-library/xocl-api-manual/Runtime.md

 > We can also specify dependencies between commands in a OOO queue with the OpenCL Event API, which are not widely used and is out of the scope of this manual.

+Tasks can be enqueued with the `enqueueTask()` or `enqueueMigrationMemObjects()` methods of the command queue.
+These enqueue calls are all non-blocking, which means they return immediately after the task is launched.
+A call to `finish()` of the command queue will block until all tasks in the queue are finished.